manueldinisjunior/alx-backend-javascript/0x00-ES6_basic/README.md

   ```

 + [x] 10. **For...of Loops**<br/>[10-loops.js](10-loops.js) contains a script that meets the following requirements.
-  + For the code below, rewrite the function `appendToEachArrayValue` to use ES6’s `for...of` operator.
-And don’t forget that `var` is not ES6-friendly.
+  + For the code below, rewrite the function `appendToEachArrayValue` to use ES6â€™s `for...of` operator.
+And donâ€™t forget that `var` is not ES6-friendly.
   ```js
   export default function appendToEachArrayValue(array, appendString) {
     for (var idx in array) {